-I made this Chinese New Year deco many years ago… They were faux gold nuggets… yeah fake, but I wish they were real then I will be very rich!!!!
+I made this Chinese New Year deco many years ago… They were faux gold nuggets.
+Yeah, they were fake, but I wish they were real.
+Then I would be very rich!!!!
 A pot of gold nuggets is a pot of good luck!
-I made this ages ago, and I didn’t document any step-by-step photos.
+I made this ages ago and didn’t document any step-by-step photos.

 When we celebrate the Chinese (Lunar) New Year/spring festival, we decorate our house to make it look RED and GOLD.
 There are stories behind the reason, but I am not good at storytelling, so I leave it to About.com, and Wikipedia, which give better pictures and details if you are interested to know more.